adithaha/jboss-fuse-workshop/amq/lab1-bulk-async.md

 Open JBoss Developer Studio application.
 Continue to work on fuse-rest project from JDG lab.
 If you haven't completed JDG lab, you can start with this project https://github.com/adithaha/jboss-fuse-workshop/raw/master/jdg/solution/lab1/fuse-rest.zip, import into CodeReady Studio, and do lab3 on https://github.com/adithaha/jboss-fuse-workshop/blob/master/rest/lab3-deployment.md

 ### Deploy JBoss AMQ Broker
+Skip this as trainer already prepared this for you

 1. Go to openshift web console, login with your user
 2. Go to project